STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Experimental Evaluation

-Table~\ref{tab:execution_fps} shows the execution time of different stages in the pipeline for different methods.
+Tables~\ref{tab:execution_fps} and~\ref{tab:execution_flops} show the execution times and the number of floating-point operations (FLOPs), respectively, for the different stages of the pipeline across different methods.
 These experiments were conducted on a computing platform with the following configuration: GPU – Tesla P100 with 16 GiB of memory, CPU – 2-core Intel Xeon (at 2.2 GHz), and 29 GiB of RAM.

-According to the results, the most time is taken for detecting objects and extracting VGG-16 features from each bounding box (0.063 s/frame), which is common to all comparison methods.
+According to the results, object detection and VGG16 feature extraction from bounding boxes (19 most confident detections) account for the majority of the computational cost: 0.063 s/frame, 322.46 GFLOPs/frame.
+This is a burden common to all compared methods, except for our pruned variant, STAGNet-Lite.
 In terms of global feature extraction, VGG is the fastest, followed by I3D and SlowFast, respectively.
-In terms of model inference time (excluding pre-trained feature extractors), STAGNet and Graph(Graph) operate faster than the BNN-based Ustring model.
-Overall, models using VGG-16 or I3D global features operate close to 10 FPS, while our STAGNet model with SlowFast features is slightly slower at 9 FPS.
-However, we note that the implementations of neither the STAGNet nor other models have been optimized for efficiency.
+In terms of model inference time (excluding pre-trained feature extractors), STAGNet and Graph(Graph) operate faster than the BNN-based Ustring model and the transformer-based AAT-DA model.
+Overall, UString and Graph(Graph) models using either VGG16 or I3D global features operate at close to 10 FPS, while our STAGNet model with SlowFast features is slightly slower at 9 FPS.
+However, we note that the implementations of neither STAGNet nor other models have been optimized for efficiency.
 In fact, none of the comparison methods used in this work have previously reported run-times.
-Therefore, we expect that these models can be made more efficient.
+Therefore, we expect that these models could be further optimized.
 Especially, the time-consuming object feature extraction can be parallelized to improve speed.

+On the other hand, our pruned model, STAGNet-Lite, has achieved 21 FPS, which is much faster than all other models.
+It also maintains high AP and mTTA values, falling slightly short of the full STAGNet model but higher than the remaining models for ego-involved accidents (DoTA and DADA datasets).
+However, it shows a more prominent drop in AP compared to the full model for non-ego-involved accidents (DAD dataset), which is expected due to pruning the modules responsible for object detection and object-object interaction modeling.
+Nevertheless, STAGNet-Lite can be practically useful for resource-constrained ADAS environments due to its execution speed and good performance in anticipating ego-involved accidents, which is the most important class of accidents.